Abhay0809/ChatCord/README.md

 ```
 NodeJS
-Internet (for SASS and other Designing Stuffs)
+Internet (for SASS compilation and loading CDNs)
 ```
 ## Installation